Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 Guys not only is the food here *chefs kiss*, the building is easily one of the most beautiful restaurant interiors I’ve seen in all my adventures anywhere.
 A part of Bergen Børs Hotel, Frescohallen was just opened in 2022 in what was once Bergen’s stock exchange building.
 The ceilings are high and the walls are adorned with colorful frescoes.
 There’s a lot of natural light too, so if you come in the summer when the days are long, it makes for a really nice evening dining experience.

 We were invited to come have dinner here while on our trip, and it was seriously delicious.
 They started us off with this massive seafood platter and followed with this incredible spicy linguini.
+I’ve read breakfast is served here for hotel guests as well!

-14. Grab a Bite at Bergen’s oldest restaurant
+14. Grab a bite at Bergen’s oldest restaurant

 Another place we ate at was Bryggeloftet.
 Sher and I wound up here purely by chance when we were looking for dinner and our first choice was booked for a private event!
-We only learned they were the oldest in the city, having been founded in 1910, when we were looking at our menus.
-Still owned and operated by the same family from the beginning, the restaurant serves up traditional Norwegian meals with the freshest local ingredients possible.
-I can’t remember which we got specifically but it was the fish dish above.
+We only learned they were the oldest in the city, having been founded in 1910, when looking at our menus.

-15. Grab an ex-squid-site bite at the Fisketorget
+15. Grab an ex-squid-site bite at the Fisketorget…

 Right by the edge of the harbor sits the Fisketorget (fish market).
 It’s been around since the 1200s and is full of fresh fish as well as seafood and other items depending on the season.
 As you might guess, the market was a place for fisherman from outside of the city to sell their wares.
 The indoor component, Mathallen, was built in 2012 and is open year round while the outdoor component is open May 1st through the summer.

-16. Get the cheese wheel pasta at Boccone
+17. Get the cheese wheel pasta at Boccone

 Coming on a Tuesday and craving some Italian?
 Check out Boccone Ristorante.
 Another friend who lives in Bergen, Lisa, has a whole post of her favorite restaurants in the city and Boccone is her top pick for Italian.
 While their normal menu is full of fantastic dishes, they do a special dish on Tuesdays – grana padano.
 Think rigatoni pasta mixed in a gooey cheese wheel and topped with fresh truffles.
 YUM!
 Silvia and I went on my last visit, and it more than lived up to the hype.

-17. Enjoy a Norwegian cafe or two.
+19. Enjoy a Norwegian cafe or two.

-18. Grab a drink at one of Bergen’s many cozy bars
+20. Grab a drink at one of Bergen’s many cozy bars

 And there you have it – all the incredible things to do in Bergen on your first trip!
 Anything I should make sure I do on my next visit?